 First and most important, de-scaling your tankless water heater.

 If the installer was good you will likely have isolation or flush valves installed.
-These valves allow you to push vinegar or a scale removal agent through the tankless effectively cleaning the buildup off the wall of the inside of the heat exchanger.
+These valves allow you to isolate the tankless and push vinegar or a scale removal agent through the tankless effectively cleaning the buildup off the wall of the inside of the heat exchanger.
 As we wrote in “Lime Scale The Energy Thief” it really doesn’t take much buildup to decrease efficiency significantly (and isn’t that what you bought the tankless for in the first place?).

 The Process